 How Can I Escape the Crowds at Moraine Lake?

-Even in the heat of summer, it’s possible to have some alone time at Moraine Lake.
+Even in the heat of summer, having some alone time at Moraine Lake is possible.
 Most visitors to Moraine Lake congregate at the rockpile and don’t venture past that.

-To get away from that, walk the Lake Moraine Lakeshore trail, get out on a canoe, or try one of the hikes suggested.
+To get away from that, walk the Lake Moraine Lakeshore trail, hike to Consolation Lakes, get out on a canoe, or try one of the hikes suggested.
 The more complex and difficult the hike, the fewer people you will see.

 Your other option is to head to Lake Moraine for sunset when crowds die down in the shoulder season.
 It’s also best to avoid holidays and weekends if possible.